sombriks/vue-img-upload/README.md

 - understand why the dist/build.js seems useless
 - see how to make it dance well with browserify and webpack. just browserify for the moment
 - make it even simpler
-- server side project to test upload capabilities
+- ~server side project to test upload capabilities~ see https://github.com/sombriks/viu-up-tester

 ## Copyright